Belfast Botanic Gardens

 Plants of the medicinal garden

-The Global Medicinal Garden has a core community of species, just under 150 species in total at the time of writing.
+The Global Medicine Garden has a core community of species, just under 160 species in total at the time of writing.
 Additional plants will vary from year to year and season to season.
 The garden is divided into geographical zones which are shown on the plan below.

 Chiej, Roberto The Macdonald Encyclopedia of Medicinal Plants, Macdonald

 Summer, Judith The Natural History of Medicinal Plants, Timber Press 2000

 Foster, Steven and Duke, James A.,1990, A Field Guide to Medicinal Plants, Eastern and Central North America, Peterson Field Guides

 Good sources for accessing further information online are:

 --Useful Temperate Plants (https://temperate.theferns.info)